The Deeper Pattern Beneath Human Suffering

 • “I should just cope.”

-Yet even when suffering is recognised, release can feel threatening.
-For some, pain has become structure.
-For others, it has become meaning.
-For many, it has become identity.
+Yet recognition can also feel threatening.
+As suffering persists, it gradually becomes woven into our sense of identity.
+For some, pain becomes structure.
+For others, it becomes meaning.
+For many, it becomes identity.

 Read More >>